What type of finished product are you looking to process?

 The standard processing license class has more stringent security requirements (for example video monitoring), and personnel requirements.
 In exchange, you do not have any limits on material you can process.

-Let's discuss your project in order to determine which of the license classes best supports you.
+Let's discuss your project in order to determine which of the license classes best supports you, what your differentiation strategy should be, and how to model your expenses.
 Nothing is more frustrating than spending time and money pursuing a class of license, only to find that it doesn't meet your long-term needs.
+Find out more on our consulting services by clicking the link below, or starting a chat to the right.